Should teaching approaches adapt for combined studies students?

 What should providers do next?

-• Protect the strong baseline for teaching interactions by setting visible service standards and predictable contact points.
+• Protect the strong baseline for teaching interactions with visible service standards and predictable contact points.

 • Maintain scheduling discipline and clear ownership of communications so students know who to ask and when.